Golden Nugget Squash

 Inventory, 20 lbs : 0

-Golden Nugget squash is available fall into mid winter.
+Golden Nugget squash is available in the fall through early winter.

 Recipes that include Golden Nugget Squash.
 One is easiest, three is harder.